 Figure 5.
-Post-splice FXN mRNA was measured using intron spanning RT-qPCR to detect post-spliced mature mRNA in FA patients two days and seven days after the third weekly dose of prior DT-216 product candidate.
+Post-splice FXN mRNA was measured using intron spanning RT-qPCR to detect post-spliced mature mRNA in FA patients 2 days and 7 days after the third weekly dose of prior DT-216 product candidate.
 Left: Exploratory analyses were conducted using a non-parametric Wilcoxon Rank-Sum model.
-Data are depicted as Mean $\pm$ SE.
+Data are depicted as Mean ± SE.
 NS, not significant.
 Right: percentiles and quartiles assume individual FA patient baselines in the MAD study are the median FA patient FXN mRNA value from an observational muscle biopsy study.

 DT-216 was generally well-tolerated after three intravenous doses of the prior DT-216 product candidate or placebo.
 There were no serious or severe adverse events and no treatment-related discontinuations.
 All adverse events were mild or moderate.
-There were five cases of injection site thrombophlebitis observed in patients who received the prior DT-216 product candidate; one mild in 100 mg cohort; three mild in 200 mg cohort; one moderate in 300 mg cohort, none in placebo group.
+There were five cases of injection site thrombophlebitis observed in patients who received the prior DT-216 product candidate; one mild in 100mg cohort; three mild in 200mg cohort; one moderate in 300mg cohort, none in placebo group.
 Nonclinical studies showed that the injection site reactions were attributable to the formulation excipients in the prior DT-216 product candidate.

-We believe the results from our Phase 1 MAD trial underscore the promise of DT-216 as a potential disease-modifying treatment for FA.
-We elected to complete dose escalation in this Phase 1 trial at the 300 mg cohort due to concern for potential worsening of injection site thrombophlebitis at higher doses with multiple administration.
-We then shifted focus to developing DT-216 with a potentially improved formulation to enable higher exposure and chronic administration for treatment of FA.
+We believe the results from our MAD Phase 1 trial underscore the promise of DT-216 as a potential diseasemodifying treatment for FA.
+We elected to complete dose escalation in this Phase 1 trial at the 300mg cohort due to concern for potential worsening of injection site thrombophlebitis at higher doses with multiple administration.
+We then shifted focus to developing DT-216 with an improved formulation to enable higher exposure and chronic administration for treatment of FA.
 These efforts resulted in a new product candidate that we call DT-216P2, which uses the same drug substance, DT-216.
 In nonclinical studies, we observed higher and more sustained plasma PK with DT-216P2 than was seen with the prior DT-216 product candidate.
 Additionally, we observed favorable injection site tolerability following multiple intravenous administrations of DT-216P2.
 In October 2023, we withdrew our IND for the prior DT-216 product candidate and plan to submit a new IND with DT-216P2.